Vinnytsia Oblast: Geography

 The oblast is located in the historic regions of Podolia and Right-bank Ukraine and borders seven other administrative oblasts of Ukraine.
 Along the southwest of the oblast the Dniester river passes.
 A 202 km long section of the state border with Moldova.

 The Vinnytsia oblast has appreciable mineral deposits and other exploitable raw materials.
 There are 1,159 deposits and other various mineral resources, tens of peat deposits, unique deposits of granite and kaolin, garnet and fluorite that have been explored.
-The raw kaolin deposits are the world largest, containing 800 million tons.
+The raw kaolin deposits are the world's largest, containing 800 million tons.
 Furthermore, a number of medicinal mineral springs have been found in the oblast, with health benefits comparable to the radon springs found in the town of Khmilnyk.

 The unique decorative qualities of Vinnytsia's granites, sorbites, vinnytsites, and charnockites are used to manufacture stone, facing slabs, window sills, monuments, etc. Three granite deposits (consisting of 10 million cubic metres; 13 million cubic yards) have been explored and are mined, and experimental mining is carried out in eight other deposits.
 Multiple enterprises have been utilizing these resources for more than a century.

 The Vinnytsia oblast is the only oblast of Ukraine containing large pelicanite resources (39 deposits with the total inferred resources of about 170 million tons).

 The lignite, commonly known as brown coal, found in Vinnytsia is similar in quality to the well-known lignite of Dniprobas and can be used for energy purposes utilizing the semi-coking and hydrogenation methods.
 Three lignite deposits in the oblast, containing about 50 million tons, have been preliminarily explored and an additional three deposits are in the exploration stage.

 The building materials industry widely uses local sand and gravel.
 There are five sand deposits, all of which are exploited, of which one is used for silicate bricks, three for building mortars and one for ballast.

 The town of Khmilnyk in Vinnytsia is home to a popular radon mineral spring, whose therapeutic properties have been ascertained and utilized for numerous health benefits.
 Also 21 table water springs have been prospected, ten of which have been certified and at five filling has already been arranged ("Rehina", "Kniazhna", "Shumylivska", "Podilska" and "Rosiana").
 Also, "Myrhorodska" type mineral water has been found.
 It is probable that there are many more radon deposits in the oblast that, once found, can be exploited.

 Bauxite, the ore used aluminum manufacturing, has recently been discovered in Podolia.
 Geologists estimate that this deposit contains about 3 million tons of ore.